 Engage in activities as described in its Local Program Plan, which has been approved by OHA and as set forth in Attachment 1, incorporated herein with this reference.

 Use funds for this Program Element in accordance with its Local Program Budget, which has been approved by OHA and as set forth in Attachment 2, incorporated herein with this reference.
-Modification to the Local Program Budget may only be made with OHA approva(1)l.
+Modification to the Local Program Budget may only be made with OHA approval.

-a.
-Minimum Service Requirements for HIV Testing.
+HIV Prevention Services.
+LPHA’s HIV Prevention Program must include the following minimum components:

+Identifying persons with HIV infection or uninfected persons at risk for HIV infection.